 “Que no traiga esa brujeria into la casa!
 I already tol’ you ayer!” her abuela screeched from inside the house.
 Her shouts weren’t loud yet they lacked details, as though she was yelling into a string-and-cup telephone.
-Sonia caught a glimpse of her grandma’s freckled forearms, folded across her sunken torso, secure in their most comfortable position.
-Why was sneaking out of the house so easy but sneaking back in so impossible?
+Sonia caught a glimpse of her grandma’s sunspotted forearms, folded across her sunken torso, secure in their most comfortable position.
+Why was sneaking out of the house so easy but slipping back in so impossible?

 “Oh my god.
 ‘Buela, it’s not witchcraft.
 They’re just a couple of old physicals,” she said over the barks of the chihuahuas next door, “for my Halloween costume.
 Voy hacer un robot.”

 Her grandma squinted at her and ambled into darkness in the direction of the kitchen, mumbling complaints.
 Sonia was close to getting off easy.

 She opened the wobbly screen door, her bag ringing metallic as it struck the frame.
 There was some watermelon she’d cut up earlier waiting to be eaten in the fridge.
 The foil-topped bowl was cold in her hand as she reached for a slender bottle of chamoy powder in the cupboard.